asimzhanovvv/n0ne/README.md

 "# n0ne"
-This project is a full-stack web application that provides a unified chat interface for interacting with multiple AI models via external providers such as OpenRouter and Ollama.
+This project is a full-stack web application that provides a unified interface for interacting with multiple AI models in one place.

-The system allows users to create and manage conversations, organize them into workspaces, and interact with different large language models (LLMs) through a single, user-friendly interface inspired by modern AI platforms like Open WebUI.
+Users can create and manage conversations, organize them into workspaces, and seamlessly switch between different large language models (LLMs) powered by providers like OpenRouter and Ollama.
+The interface is inspired by modern AI platforms, focusing on simplicity, clarity, and productivity.

-The application is built using Angular (frontend) and Django + Django REST Framework (backend), following a client-server architecture.
+The application is built with Angular (frontend) and Django + Django REST Framework (backend), following a scalable client-server architecture that allows easy integration of new models and features